rrrnld/airsonic-ui/README.md

 ```
 # after cloning the project, first install all dependencies
 $ npm install
-# start a continuous build with hot-code-reloading; first build takes a while
+# start a continuous build with hot-code-reloading; first build takes a while. open http://localhost:8080
 $ npm run dev
 # build and optimize the code once for production
 $ npm run build